YouKnowJoey/RecruitStatsFXExcel/README.md

 ## License

-This project is a personal project.
+This project is licensed under the GPL-3.0 license - see the LICENSE.txt file for details.

 ## Contact